mkleyman/dorsal_horn_snrnaseq/README.md

 ## Macaque Dorsal Horn SnRNAseq Analysis

-The code and jupyter notebooks to go along with the manuscript: Comparison of the Cellular and Molecular Atlases of the Macaque and Mouse Dorsal Horns manuscript.
+The code and jupyter notebooks to go along with the manuscript: Comparison of the Cellular and Molecular Atlases of the Macaque and Mouse Dorsal Horns.
 This github details the analysis performed on single nucleus RNA-seq data sampled from the Rhesus macaque dorsal.
 The resulting analysis yielded precise gene markers for all neural cell types in the macaque dorsal horn and a comparison of the expression patterns with their homologous mouse cell types.
 You can follow along the analysis with the Jupyter notebooks below.
 ## Requirements

 * R>4.0.5